dimashidayat99/car_detection_system/README.md

 # Car Detection and Classification App

 This Streamlit application detects cars in uploaded images and classifies them using YOLO11 for object detection and a Hugging Face Transformers model for car classification.
 The apps can be directly deploy since I already train the model and setup all the files for deployment.
 The initial process of data science life cycle begin with file `car-detection.py`.
-You may skip this instruction until installation of the apps.
+You may skip this instruction to the [Installation](## 6.
+Installation) and [Live Application](## 9.
+Live Application).

 ## 1. Data Loading and Exploration